 Iowa State Bird and Flower

 It was in 1933 when the beautiful eastern goldfinch (Carduelis tristis) was adopted as the official state bird of Iowa!
-The famous bird also goes by the name of American goldfinch or wild canary.
+The bird also goes by the name of American goldfinch or wild canary.
 They can be found residing all over Iowa, often remaining in the state during the winter months too.

 Fortunately, unlike many birds in North America, these goldfinches are not endangered, and there are an estimated 42 million currently.
 Their diet mostly consists of seeds from dandelions, sunflowers, ragweed, and evening primrose.